-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture (Medicarecovered).
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture (Medicare-covered).
 Available for people with chronic low back pain under certain circumstances.
 (As specifically described in the medical benefits chart in this chapter.)
 Naturopath services (uses natural or alternative treatments).
 Not covered under any condition Paramedic intercept service (advanced life support provided by an emergency service entity, such as a paramedic services unit, which do not provide ambulance transport) Services are only covered when the ambulance pick-up address is located in rural New York and applicable conditions are met.
 Members are responsible for all paramedic intercept service costs that occur outside of rural New York.
 Optional, additional, or deluxe features or accessories to durable medical equipment, corrective appliances or prosthetics which are primarily for the comfort or convenience of the member, or for ambulation primarily in the community, including but not limited to home and car remodeling or modification, and exercise equipment.
 Not covered under any condition Immunizations for foreign travel purposes.
 Not covered under any condition Requests for payment (asking the plan to pay its share of the costs) for covered drugs sent after 36 months of getting your prescription filled.
 Not covered under any condition

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Equipment or supplies that condition the air, heating pads, hot water bottles, wigs and their care, support stockings and other primarily non-medical equipment.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Equipment or supplies that condition the air, heating pads, hot water bottles, wigs and their care, and other primarily non-medical equipment.
 Not covered by Medicare under any condition Disposable or nonreusable items such as incontinence supplies are not covered under Medicare but may be covered under the OTC benefit.
 Any non-emergency care received outside of the United States and the U.S. Territories.
-Not covered under any condition For transplants: items not covered include, but are not limited to the below.
-For transportation: •Vehicle rental, purchase, or maintenance/repairs •Auto clubs (roadside assistance) •Gas •Travel by air or ground ambulance (may be covered under your medical benefit). •Air or ground travel not related to medical appointments •Parking fees incurred other than at lodging or hospital Not covered under any condition For lodging:
+Not covered under any condition Emergency or urgently needed care received outside of the United States and the U.S. Territories Covered only if paid directly by you and submitted to us for reimbursement, or submitted to us directly by the rendering provider with supporting medical records.
+Services submitted by third-party billers and administrative fees to cover the cost of billing are not reimbursable.
+For transplants: items not covered include, but are not limited to the below.
+Not covered under any condition For transportation: Vehicle rental, purchase, or maintenance/repairs Auto clubs (roadside assistance) Gas Travel by air or ground ambulance (may be covered under your medical benefit).
+Air or ground travel not related to medical appointments Parking fees incurred other than at lodging or hospital For lodging:

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Self-administered drugs in an outpatient hospital Covered only under specific conditions.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Deposits Utilities (if billed separate from the rent payment) Phone calls, newspapers, movie rentals and gift cards Expenses for lodging when staying with a relative or friend Meals Self-administered drugs in an outpatient hospital Covered only under specific conditions.